 Yoshi’s Adventure is a family-friendly attraction that gives you an excellent view of the Mushroom Kingdom.
 You hang on to Yoshi as you search for Captain Toad on a treasure hunt to find 3 mysterious eggs.
 Yoshi’s Adventure is another childhood dream come true where you get to ride on the back of this iconic dinosaur!

 Here’s also a look at what’s known about the new Yoshi attraction at Universal Studios Japan.

 Power Up Band + Smartphone App

-When you visit Super Nintendo World you’re able to buy what’s called a “Power Up Band” that’ll connect to a smartphone app.
+When you visit Super Nintendo World you’re able to buy what’s called a “Power Up Band” that’ll connect to the official Universal Studios Japan app (iOS & Andriod).
 Within the app, you’re able to collect coins and compete with other players.
 It’ll track your score and connect with a multi-level game area.
-Details are slim on this but you’ll also find the iconic “?”
+You’ll also find the iconic “?”
 Blocks and other elements from Nintendo games.

 These wearable bands come in different styles themed to familiar favourites such as Mario, Luigi, Peach, Toad, and more.
 This sounds like a ton of fun and adds another element of interactivity to a theme park area!
 I’m intrigued to see what we’ll be able to do.

 On December 19, 2020 (Japan time), Shigeru Miyamoto took us on a detailed tour of Super Nintendo World.
 Watch it below!
 This is where we got a lot of our above screenshots from.

 Area Timed Entry Ticket

 It goes without saying that Super Nintendo World is going to be massively popular.
 In order to help with crowd control, you’ll need an “Area Timed Entry Ticket” or “Area Timed Entry Ticket: Advance Booking” to enter Super Nintendo World.